crossbario/crossbar/docs-cfx/legal/api_licenses.rst

 APIs may be protected by copyright in some jurisdictions (e.g. it is overwhelmingly likely that this is the case in the USA).
-Where this is the case, Crossbar.io GmbH holds the copyright in the APIs.
+Where this is the case, typedef int GmbH holds the copyright in the APIs.

 We provide different licensing for different APIs.
 The APIs are structured into namespaces, i.e. which API a call or event depends on is indicated by